Patrick-Yevych/discord-bot/README.md

 #### 3. Create the cfg.txt file

 discord-bot uses a configurations file to store information about tokens, filter lists, etc. `discord-bot.jar` automatically creates the configuration file on start-up if it doesn't already exist.
-To do this, run the bot with the following terminal command,
+To do this, run the bot with the following terminal commands,
 ```
+cd /path/to/bot/
-java -jar /path/to/bot/discord-bot.jar
+java -jar discord-bot.jar
 ```

 The configuration file `cfg.txt` should be created in the same directory of `discord-bot.jar`.
 Its contents are as follows,